-Doctors can treat mild DKA, however, extreme cases can be complicated.
+Doctors can treat mild DKA, however, medical professionals find extreme cases complicated.
 Treatment course consists of insulin therapy, electrolyte, and fluid replacement.
 Early detection is crucial.
-The complications for DKA are extremely life-threatening.
+The complications of DKA are extremely life-threatening.
 They are coma, hypothermia or oliguria.
 Oliguria is when a patient produces not enough urine.

 Education is the most important part of preventing DKA.
 People taking Invokana should be informed that they are an increased risk of developing this dangerous side effect.
 Symptoms manifest quickly, so patients need to know what to look for and act fast.

 According to the FDA, there were at least 20 cases of ketoacidosis associated with the class of SGLT2 inhibitors drug within 15 months.
 All these cases require visits to the emergency room or hospitalization.

 But that’s nothing compared to 457 serious adverse events reported to the FDA between March 2013 and March 2014, as documented by the Institute for Safe Medication Practices.